Ruffles Logo

 Ruffles Logo 1997

 According to the company’s management, the identity needed a radical transformation.
 Therefore, it was decided to collaborate with Landor Associates.
-Designer John Burns was tasked with transforming the existing logo, making it more appealing and stylized.
+Designer John Burns was tasked with transforming the existing logo to make it more appealing and stylized.

 The task was accomplished.
 The brand name became less bright, and key elements were transformed in color.
 The red color lost its intensity, giving the logo harmony.
 Subdued shades emphasized the company’s authority.
 White was no longer just a background; its combination with blue to create an outline was a successful decision.
 The three-color palette drew more attention to the logo and improved readability.
 The identity gained unique motifs and an original style.